Last Updated on3 min read

 Table of Contents

 Marketing Management Philosophies

-Basically, there are five different marketing concepts under which business enterprises conduct their marketing activity:
+Basically, there are five different marketing management philosophies or concepts under which business enterprises conduct their marketing activity:

 - Production Concept